TradeTrust/documentation/docs/topics/transferable-records/title-transfer.md

 #### Owner

-The Owner field in every instance of the Title Escrow is determined at time of initialisation and immutable.
-This means that in order for a Negotiable Title to have a change in Owner, a new Title Escrow instance must be created and have the Token transferred to it.
+Every instance of the Title Escrow consists of the Owner field that can be changed during a transfer.

 There are two scenarios in which this can occur.